 Spend 1-3 hours enjoying Dinklesbuhl and then drive to Nordlingen (30 minutes) where you’ll stay the night.

-Nordlingen was super interesting because it’s located in the center of a large meteor crater.
-If look at a bird’s eye photo of the town, you’ll see the distinct circle outline.
+Nordlingen is super interesting because it’s located in the center of a large meteor crater.
+If you look at a bird’s eye photo of the town, you can even see the distinct circle outline.

-After spending some time in Nordlingen, move on to Augsburg (1 hour).
+After spending some time in Nordlingen, drive to Augsburg (1 hour).
 On the way to Augsburg you have the option to stop at Donauworth or Harburg.

-Augsburg is Germany’s third oldest city and it’s of one of the largest in Bavaria.
-We didn’t spend a ton of time here as I wanted to focus on the smaller, more quaint towns and villages.
+We didn’t spend much time here as we wanted to focus on the smaller, more quaint towns and villages.

 In the afternoon, if you have the time, I highly recommend driving to Fussen (1hr 30min) so you can wake up early and beat the crowds at Neuschwanstein Castle.
 If not, spend the night in Augsburg.

 Use the early morning to explore the famous, fairytale-like Neuschwanstein Castle.
-Or, if you stayed in Augsburg, wake up early and drive to Schwangau (home of Neuschwanstein).
+Or, if you stayed the night in Augsburg, wake up early and drive to Schwangau (home of Neuschwanstein).

 FUSSEN & SCHWANGAU

-To beat the crowds, we arrived at Neuschwanstein when it opened, and our entire visit lasted about 3-4 hours and it gave us the rest of the afternoon to explore the nearby towns.
+To beat the crowds, we arrived at Neuschwanstein when it opened.
+Our entire visit lasted about 3-4 hours and it gave us the rest of the afternoon to explore the nearby towns.

-After touring the castle, you can spend a little time walking around the small village of Schwangau.
-Then, make the quick drive to Fussen (5 minutes) and spend the rest of the day here.
+After touring Neuschwanstein, spend a little time walking around the small village of Schwangau and then make the quick drive to Fussen (5 minutes) and spend the rest of the day here.

 In the afternoon, it’s time to head to Munich to drop off your rental car.

 If I knew then what I know now, I would’ve re-arranged my entire itinerary to spend much more time in Bavaria.
-If you find yourself getting deja vu along the Romantic Road (a lot of the towns are very similar) and need a change of scenery, consider skipping some stops and adding days on the Southern end of Germany.
+If you find yourself getting deja vu along the Romantic Road (a lot of the towns are very similar) and need a change of scenery, consider skipping a few stops and spending the rest of your days in the Southern half.
 It’s 10x more romantic than the official Romantic Road.
 Seriously.